The ThinkPad At 25 - Slashdot

 harrymcc writes: On October 5 1992, IBM released a laptop called the ThinkPad 700C.
 It sported an unusually good color screen, a pointing device called the TrackPoint II, and a distinctive black case.
 It was an immediate hit.
 And remarkably, many of the things that made that ThinkPad a ThinkPad remain true of today's models.
 I talked to some of the people responsible for the line -- which IBM sold to Lenovo in 2005 -- about why it's one of the few consistent brands of technology's last quarter century.

-Won't buy a laptop without a trackpoint (Score:4, Interesting)
+Won't buy a laptop without a trackpoint (Score:5, Interesting)

 Re: (Score:2)